 Getting Started With Native American Music For Your Classroom

-- Michelle McCauley’s YouTube Channel – she’s got great videos about teaching Native American music in the classroom.
+- Michelle McCauley’s YouTube Channel – she’s got great videos about teaching Native American music in the classroom as well as contemporary Native American musicians.
+Her channel is gold and she is a music teacher.

 I recommend starting with her Intro video.